-You will need sous vide machine or an immersion circulator.
-The best part about this machine is that you don’t need to worry about overcooking the meat because the temperature is set exactly how you want it, so once you seal your food in a bag it will cook perfectly every time.
+You will need a sous vide machine or an immersion circulator.
+The best part about this machine is that you don’t need to worry about overcooking the meat because the temperature is set exactly how you want it, so once you seal your food in a bag, it will cook perfectly every time.

 You can purchase a sous vide machine such as the Anova Precision Cooker.
-This machine allows you to set the temperature and time, so all you have to do is drop your food into the water bath and it’s done!
+This machine allows you to set the temperature and time, so all you have to do is drop your food into the water bath, and it’s done!

 A Vacuum Sealer Machine